-While there, I discovered new cuisines and my first Schupfnudeln, which is a delicious Potato pasta
+While there, I discovered new cuisines and my first Schupfnudeln, which is a delicious Potato pasta.
+The crisp air, the sparkling water, the vineyards climbing gently up the hills — and everywhere, little Inns serving traditional southern German dishes.

-The Bodensee offers a variety of first class culinary delights, cycling and hiking trails with lake and mountain panoramas
+The Bodensee (Lake Constance) offers a variety of first class culinary delights, cycling and hiking trails with lake and mountain panoramas

 Other Names by Region